javereec/personal-website/content/posts/credentials-the-container-for-personal-data.md

 Since the disclosures are not secured, the holder can choose which ones to include when presenting the credential to a verifier.

-Belw is an example of a Base64URL encoded SD-JWT.
+Belw is an example of a Base64URL encoded SD-JWT VC.

 ```
 eyJ0eXAiOiJ2YytzZC1qd3QiLCJhbGciOiJFUzI1NiIsImtpZCI6Im03SzFO